 As stated previously, you must also make the report available to prospective students and employees.
-Do this by providing prospective students and prospective employees with a notice containing individuals it interviews.
-However, you are not required to include notification in the job advertisement, nor are you required to notify an individual to whom you simply sent a rejection letter based on his or her unsolicited employment application.
+Do this by providing prospective students and prospective employees with a notice containing

 - a statement of the report's availability;

 - a description of its contents; and

 - the opportunity to request a copy.